stanford-mse-125/website-2023/grading.md

 This class will have no exams.
 Instead, we will have about 5 quizzes (approximately biweekly), which will ask some simple questions on course material.
 Each quiz should take you about 20 minutes.
 Quizzes will be cumulative.
+We may have in-class or take-home quizzes.

-Quizzes will be posted on Gradescope.
+Take-home quizzes will be posted on Gradescope.
 They will be open from Friday 10am to Saturday noon ET;
 you will have 40 minutes from the time you begin the quiz to complete it.
 (We suggest setting a reminder on your calendar or phone to remember to take the quiz!)
 Do not close your browser; you will not be able to reopen the quiz.

-Quizzes are closed-book.
+Take-home quizzes are open book, open note, open internet, and open AI tools.
-Collaboration with other students is prohibited, as is the use of course notes, the internet, and AI tools.
+Collaboration with other students is prohibited.
 Do not communicate with other students during the quiz or about what questions were on the quiz, until after the deadline for quiz submissions.

+In-class quizzes will happen in class on Wednesdays.
+These quizzes will be closed book and internet.
+You may bring a single sheet of handwritten notes.
+(It's fine to write on both sides.)
+You will have half an hour to complete the quiz.

 *Regrades.* You can ask for your quiz to be regraded up until two days after grades have been assigned.
 Regrades may increase or decrease your grade.